What is ISO 37001:2016 Anti-Bribery Management System?

 Any Size of organization can avail of ISO 37001 certification

 How Will ISO 37001 benefit an Organization?

 It’s a risk management tool and brings assurance to stakeholders that an organization is taking reasonable steps to prevent, detect, and appropriately manage bribery risk.

-Does conformity with this certification guarantee that Bribery will not occur?
+Does conformity with ISO 37001 guarantee that Bribery will not occur?

-No, This certification cannot provide assurance that bribery will not occur in an organization. it can help the organization to prevent, detect and respond to bribery risk, and strengthen the anti-bribery culture.
+No, ISO 37001 certification cannot provide assurance that bribery will not occur in an organization. it can help the organization to prevent, detect and respond to bribery risk, and strengthen the anti-bribery culture.

 Would you mind sending an Enquiry so we can assist you in getting certified?Send Enquiry